appernetic/hugo-nederburg-theme/README.md

 ### Comments

 The optional comments system is powered by [Disqus](https://disqus.com).
-If you want to enable comments, create an account in Disqus and write down your shortname.
+If you want to enable comments, create an account in Disqus and write down your shortname in the config file.

 ```toml
 disqusShortname = "your-disqus-short-name"